pretzelhammer/rust-blog/posts/learning-rust-in-2024.md

 Furthermore, the exercises are rated by difficulty: easy, medium, or hard.
 Currently there's 99 total exercises in the Rust track and I would say that about 30 are really good and the other 59 are just generic exercises that were copy & pasted from other tracks.
 Less than 0.1% of people complete the entire track.
 I wouldn't be surprised if less than 1% of people even complete half of the track.
 I have done all of the exercises so I'll recommend which ones I think are the best, since you're likely not going to do all of them anyway.

 You should start with the easy exercises.
 Difficulty-wise they're slightly more challenging than what you'd find in rustlings or 100ELR.
 Quality-wise all of them are okay.
 None of them will take you longer than 20 minutes to complete.
-Also, if completing the easy exercises stops being rewarding move on to the medium exercises, don't push yourself to complete all the easy ones if you don't feel like you're getting anything out of them anymore.
+Also, if completing the easy exercises stops being rewarding then move on to the medium exercises, don't push yourself to complete all the easy ones if you don't feel like you're getting anything out of them anymore.

 Anyway, as for the medium exercises, these are the best ones in my opinion (in no particular order):
 - [PaaS I/O](https://exercism.org/tracks/rust/exercises/paasio)